Raaghav-m/ZeroGuardians/README.md

 ---

-To view the project in action,visit https://decentrachat.vercel.app/ **Note:**Make sure to follow the instructions specified at https://github.com/Raaghav-m/Decentrachat-helper
+To view the project in action,visit https://decentrachat.vercel.app/ <br>
+**Note:** Make sure to follow the instructions specified at https://github.com/Raaghav-m/Decentrachat-helper

 ## **Setting Up the Project**